ashutoshmjain/shutri/tech-specs.md

     *   Run `cargo init` to create the project structure.
     *   Add initial dependencies to `Cargo.toml`.
     *   Define the `Project` struct and other core data types.
 *   **Testable Outcome:** The project compiles successfully.
 Unit tests for the data structures pass.
+The milestone's code passes the documentation standard check.

 ### Milestone 2: Audio Import and Chunking